 - 3 cups fresh pineapple chunks (about 1 pineapple) See Note 1

-- 1 tbsp cornflour/corn starch See Note 2 and 3
+- 1 tablespoon cornflour/corn starch See Note 2 and 3

-- 3 tbsp brown sugar See Note 3
+- 3 tablespoon brown sugar See Note 3

 For the Crisp Topping: